domdomegg/alexa-renewablestatsbriefing/README.md

 You can try it out from the [Alexa skills store](https://www.amazon.co.uk/dp/B074ZPQPX2/?tag=ajonestk-21).

 If you want to build it yourself:
-1. Create AWS lambda function with an API Gatwaye trigger.
+1. Create AWS lambda function with an API Gateway trigger.
 You may need to sort out [IAM permissions](https://aws.amazon.com/premiumsupport/knowledge-center/api-gateway-cloudwatch-logs/).
 2. Zip `index.js`, `node_modules` and `package.json` and upload it as the code.
 3. Create flash briefing skill.
 In the configuration tab, set your API gateway url as a text feed.